Russian Bombshell Anastasiya Kvitko Spills Out Of Neon Green Bikini

 Anastasiya Kvitko put her world-famous curves on display in a minuscule bikini Monday in her latest Instagram update.

 In the snap, the Russian bombshell stood outside on a beach in the shade of palm trees.
-She wore a tiny green string bikini that did not leave much to the imagination.
+She wore a tiny, green string bikini that did not leave much to the imagination.
 The bikini top wrapped around the beauty’s voluptuous chest, revealing a decent amount of underboob.
 The center of the top was also open, giving viewers a nice shot of Kvitko’s cleavage.
 The tiny bikini bottoms were basically a piece of fabric with a thin string holding them around Kvitko’s slender waist.
 The beauty’s full, round hips were on display in the photo, which was taken from below Kvitko’s neckline.
 With one knee bent, Kvitko posed for the camera with one hand in her hair.
 The Instagram sensation wore a pair of reflective sunglasses and tossed her wavy hair over one shoulder.
 With a coy smile, she looked off into the distance with the ocean behind her.

 In the photo caption, Kvitko wished her followers a good morning.
 Many wished her a good morning as well, but also commented on the view.